Mich8952/Tic_tac_tool/README.md

 ---

-Alternatively if that is not working, you can view the UI with this link (note that interactive play does **not** work in this mode (please see the above URL instead)).
+Alternatively if that is not working and you do not wish to run locally, you can view the UI with this link (note that interactive play does **not** work in this mode (please see the above URL instead)).

 https://tic-tac-tool.netlify.app/